aalto-intelligent-robotics/sivl/README.md

 # Season-invariant GNSS-denied visual localization for UAVs

-This repository contains data and code for manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://www.todo.com).
+This repository contains data and code for manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://arxiv.org/abs/2110.01967).

-## TODO To be done before publishing
-- Add url to paper above, update arxiv link to citing section
-- Check that cloning the repo and following the instructions works.

 ## Setting up
 Clone this repository on your computer.